toxoscorp/Toxfolio/README.md

 - [ ] Add Missing CSS
 - [ ] Fix Project Cards CSS
 - [ ] Change Menu From Multiple Pages to Single Page
+- [ ] Add More Information To Project And Life Section In The Form of a Zooming Card